Retrievial Augmented Generation On JFK Speeches: Part 1¶

 5. Next Steps ¶

 In this post I covered how to scape websites using the aysncio and write them to Google Cloud Storage.
-After that we covered how to use LangChain to load text from cloud storage, chunk and embedded it using OpenAI Embeddings.
+After that we covered how to use LangChain to load text from cloud storage, chunk and embedded it using Nvidia Embeddings.
 Then we coved how to store the embedded documents as vectors in a Pinecone vector database and perform semantic search.
 In the next blog post I will build off using semantic search with Pinecone to build and deploy a RAG application that can answer questions on President Kennedy's speeches.
+I actually rewrote the notebook as a script that uses Langchain's async frameworks to load all 800+ JFK speeches into the Pinecone database and it is here if you are interested.